Reed Blankenship: Personal life

-Throughout the 2024 season, Blankenship and rookie cornerback Cooper DeJean were hailed together by fellow Eagles players and fans in a tandem known as "Exciting Whites", due to the duo being two of the only white defensive backs in the NFL, and their ability to make plays together, in reference to a longstanding Internet meme.
+Throughout the 2024 season, Blankenship and rookie cornerback Cooper DeJean were hailed together by fellow Eagles players and fans in a tandem known as "Exciting Whites", due to their ability to make plays together, in reference to a longstanding Internet meme.

+Blankenship married Elsa Shafer, a kindergarten teacher, in July 2025.
+In November 2025 the couple announced they were expecting their first child.